2 Week Itinerary In Thailand For First Timers

 The best place to eat is at the street market stalls.
 You don’t have to plan anything, just walk around and stop where you see or smell something good.
 This is by far my preferred way to eat in Chiang Mai.

-Now that you have explored two of Thailand’s major cities, it’s time to slow down and unwind amongst the natural beauty of Southern Thailand.
+Now that you have explored two of Thailand’s major cities, it’s time to slow down and unwind amongst the natural beauty of Southern Thailand and do some island hopping.

 While you may want to spend a lot of your time in Southern Thailand relaxing on the beach (and there’s nothing wrong with that!), there are still plenty of things to do!